AIVirtualDoctor/nft-lending-sdk-docs/contracts/stop-rent-nft.md

 {% endcode %}

 {% hint style="info" %}
-Make sure to add this above data into following function.
+Make sure to add the above data into the following function.
 {% endhint %}

 ### 1.Check approve nft